goloshubov/fconfig/README.md

 host_vars/*
 ...
 ```
 You have to be really carefull with precedence here.
-Since you you to override the vars, there will be a lot of duplicated items in the lists for diffrent hosts/groups.
+Since you have to override the vars, there will be a lot of duplicated items in the lists for diffrent hosts/groups.
 For example, you have to re-define allmost identicall list for child groups here.

 Pros: Standard approach.
 Cons: Override order can be pure mess.